Jean-Philippe Gbamin: Dunkerque

 On 8 November 2023, Gbamin joined Ligue 2 club Dunkerque on a free transfer, signing a contract until the end of the season.
 On 3 May 2024, Gbamin scored his first goal with Dunkerque, the winner in an important 2–1 victory over Quevilly-Rouen, a match between two sides trying to avoid relegation.
 A week later, on 10 May 2024, Gbamin scored another important goal for Dunkerque, the equalizer in a 2–2 draw with Caen, a result that helped maintain his club in Ligue 2.

 Nantes

 On 28 August 2024, Gbamin signed for Ligue 1 club Nantes for one season.

 Zürich

 On 3 February 2025, Gbamin signed a half-season contract with Zürich in Switzerland.

 Metz

 On 15 July 2025, Gbamin moved to Metz in France on a one-season contract.

+CSKA Sofia

+On 5 July 2026, Gbamin joined Bulgarian First League side CSKA Sofia on a two-year contract.

 International career

-Gbamin has represented France at under-18, under-19, under-20 and under-21 level, making his under-21 debut in a 1–1 draw against Italy U20 on 13 November 2014.
+Gbamin has represented France at under-18, under-19, under-20 and under-21 level, making his under-21 debut in a 1–1 draw against Italy U-20 on 13 November 2014.

 Gbamin is also eligible to represent Ivory Coast at international level due to his parents' nationalities and his birthplace.
 In April 2017, it was announced that Gbamin had committed himself to playing for the Ivory Coast internationally.
 He made his senior debut for Ivory Coast in a 5–0 friendly loss to the Netherlands on 4 June 2017.

+In June 2019, Gbamin was named among the twenty-three Ivorian players selected to take part in the 2019 Africa Cup of Nations.
+He featured in three matches during the tournament, in which Ivory Coast were eliminated in the quarter-finals by Algeria, the eventual champions.

+Gbamin was included in the list of Ivorian players selected by coach Emerse Faé to participate in the 2025 Africa Cup of Nations.